-The following major regulations have been adopted To maintain the safety of the campus,
+The following regulations have been adopted to maintain the safety of the campus and while students are on school trips/camps or while the student is wearing the school uniform, to and from home:

-- Drug use/abuse the use, sale, or possession of illicit drugs, tobacco, or alcohol on campus, during the school day, at or after school functions, or on schoolsponsored trips, are regarded as severe breaches of school rules.
-This includes students who attend schoolrelated functions whilst under the influence of a drug or alcohol. - Gang Involvement Any type of gang activity or gang association will not be tolerated. - Gang symbols on notebooks, lockers, bags, etc., or gang clothing are not allowed on campus. - Weapons Possession of firearms, knives, or any explosives on campus is expressly forbidden. - Theft and Vandalism Students are expected to respect the school's property as well as property belonging to others on campus and in the community.
-Vandalism and taking property belonging to others are serious offences. - Threatening behaviour any such behaviour or assault directed towards any employee or student will not be tolerated.
+- Drug use/abuse the use, sale, or possession of illicit drugs, tobacco, or alcohol on campus, during the school day, at or after school functions, or on school-sponsored trips, are regarded as severe breaches of school rules.
+This includes students who attend school-related functions whilst under the influence of a drug or alcohol. - Gang Involvement Any type of gang activity or gang association will not be tolerated. - Gang symbols on notebooks, lockers, bags, etc., or gang clothing are not allowed on campus. - Weapons Possession of firearms, knives, or any explosives on campus is expressly forbidden. - Theft and Vandalism Students are expected to respect the school's property as well as property belonging to others on campus and in the community.
+Vandalism and taking property belonging to others are serious offences. - Threatening behaviour, including verbal or physical behaviour or assault directed towards any employee or students will not be tolerated. - Violence and fighting will not be tolerated.